AviatrixSystems/Docs/HowTos/S2C_GW_CP_88.rst

   IPv4 Net mask                     VPC1 private subnet mask
 ===============================     =================================================================

-5. Configure Check Point Security Gateway with VPN
+Configuring Check Point Security Gateway with VPN
 ==================================================

-  5.1 At the SmartDashboard window, go to **gateways and services** -> double click on the gateway
+1. At the SmartDashboard window, go to **Gateways and services** > double-click on the gateway.

   |image5|